 Take a look at this season's fresh fruit

 Also called Prickly Pears, Indian Figs or Tunas, cactus pears are a fruit indigenous to Mexico and the Southwestern U.S. They are now grown across the country and are becoming more and more popular among consumers.
+Currently, they are coming from growing areas in California.
 They are an egg-shaped fruit full of thorns or pricks, which are carefully removed before you purchase them.
 However, caution should still be taken when handling them.
-Cactus pears are delicious cut in half and scooped out.
+Cactus pears are delicious cut in half and the flesh scooped out.
 The vibrant red flesh is full of edible seed and can be used in jams, sauces, salads or drinks.

 Cactus pears are low calorie and a good source of vitamin C. They are also an excellent source of magnesium.
 Ripen fruit at room temperature, and then refrigerate until ready to use, no more than a few days.
 Cactus pears have a limited shelf life, so they are best when eaten as soon as they are ripe.